 Darrell Dawsey of MSNBC writes:

 “Inspired by the ‘Stop and Frisk’ app pioneered by the New York Civil Liberties Union, Mobile Justice apps are now being offered by ACLU affiliates around the country, including in California, Missouri, Nebraska, Oregon, North Carolina and Mississippi.
 Meanwhile, apps are being developed or considered for development in more than a dozen other ACLU affiliates, among them Colorado, Texas, Maryland, Arizona, Pennsylvania and Washington, D.C.
+Many such apps are being developed these days, with similar firms to brainboxlabs.com taking the lead to ensure proper programming structure and security is in place.

 Mobile Justice offers three user functions-“record,” “witness” and “report”-designed to empower citizens faced with suspicious police activity: